CedyrLabs/DroneCAN/README.md

 DroneCAN operates as a **democratic network**, where each node shares equal communication rights, eliminating the dependency on a central master node.
 This approach distributes authority across the entire network, reducing the risk of a single point of failure and improving overall stability.

 DroneCAN also support the use of up to 3 redundant busses.
-This feature allows mission critical nodes to be connected to their own backup communication busses in case of failures on the main bus.
-All nodes mut be be connected to the main bus, but only the nodes that the user requires to redundany for need to be connected to the redundant bus lines.
-It is also possible to connect all nodes to all bus channels to have redundancy for all nodes.
+This feature allows mission critical nodes to be connected to their own backup communication busses in case of failures on the main bus. **Note that all nodes must be be connected to the main bus**, but only the nodes that the user requires to redundany for need to be connected to the redundant bus lines.
+It is also possible to connect all nodes to all bus channels to enable redundancy for all nodes in the network.

 ```mermaid
 classDiagram